Do you wear garden gloves when doing some yard work? Face it… working in a garden involves working with rocks, dust, dirt and thorny plants.

 Also, using gardening gloves is essential for picking up small twigs, pinching soil for gardening purposes or while working with tools for a better grip.

-Gloves are just another “gardening tool” to help avoid cuts, painful blisters and broken nails, but help make gardening an enjoyable experience.
+Gloves are just another “gardening tool” to help avoid cuts, painful blisters, wounded fingertips and broken fingernails, but help make gardening an enjoyable experience.

 As with every other special tool or gear you buy for the garden, there is lot of thinking that goes into buying a good pair of gardening gloves.

 This mainly depends on the your likes and the purpose for which the gloves are going to be used.
 There are special gloves tailored for various jobs.